PhD (University of Melbourne), MA (Writing) (University of Queensland)

 Paul’s broader research addresses the role of narrative in the networked public sphere, from viral social movements to conspiracy theories and journalistic rhetoric.
 He is co-editor, with Maria Mäkelä, of the Routledge Companion to Narrative Theory (2022) which brings together top scholars in the field to explore the significance of narrative to pressing social, cultural, and theoretical issues today, and is distinctive for addressing the complicated relations between the interdisciplinary narrative turn in the academy and the contemporary boom of instrumental storytelling in the public sphere.

 Paul's first monograph was Creative Writing and the New Humanities (Routledge, 2005), a comprehensive international account of the historical origins, theoretical underpinnings, and disciplinary future of Creative Writing programmes.
-He is currently completing a new collection of lyric poetry entitled "Lines of Desire."

 Paul is currently President of the International Society for the Study of Narrative.